Dre Campbell Farm

 13 Natural Ways to Get Rid of Wireworms

-If you’re a farmer, then you probably know the damage that wireworms can do to your crops.
-While the adults (click beetles) do not cause damage to plants, the larvae are destructive pests that can destroy your vegetable garden if you’re not careful.
+If you’re a farmer, you know the damage that wireworms can do to your crops.

 Identification